Skip to content

 Pitfall avoided: Being stuck with a patchwork of mini-vendors that can’t support your growth

-Action: Migrate remaining markets to the hub systematically, starting with the regions experiencing the most pain in the current architecture.
+Action: Migrate remaining markets to the hub systematically, starting with the markets facing the nearest mandate deadlines, then factoring in transaction volume and local team readiness.
 Because you’ve already built the core integration and validated it in a complex market, each additional country is primarily configuration rather than custom development.

 By working with an open network rather than a closed proprietary system, you’re not creating new vendor lock-in while escaping the old one.